Historical Focus Exhibitions

 From the discovery of the camps to the return of the deportees

-The Righteous of France
+The Righteous Ones of France

-Since their entry into the Pantheon in January 2007, the Righteous of France have become a major figure in the memory of the Second World War.
+Since their entry into the Panthéon in January 2007, the Righteous of France have become a major figure in the memory of the Second World War.
 This exhibition presents the rescue actions that developed within the population in response to the persecution of Jews in France.